ExperitestOfficial/CommunityCode-Mobile-WDIOStarterProject/README.md

   maxInstances: 3,
   ```

   In this example, a maximum of 3 tests are spawned for every capability defined under capabilities in **android.conf.js:**.
-For more information about capabilities see  <a href="#WebDriverIo Capabilities"> WebDriverIo Capabilities</a>.

 npm-run-all package is added as a development dependency.
 It is used to run iOS and Android tests in parallel.